 1) Where available, take expired or unwanted medications to an approved medication disposal site in your community.
 You may call your local health department or other government agency to find the locations.
 See below: "Links to Find Drug Disposal Sites Near You".

 2) If a medication disposal program is not available in the area, the unwanted or expired medicine may be thrown away in the trash:

 • Liquids should be poured over paper towels, kitty litter, or coffee grounds.
 Place the tightly wrapped mixture into a sealable or watertight container or bag.

 • Solids (pills, capsules, tablets) may be mixed with undesirable substances such as coffee grounds or kitty litter so that they are less likely to be eaten.
 Place the tightly wrapped mixture into a sealable or water tight container or bag.

-www.earth911.org (To find a recycling center or hazardous household recycling location near you)
+- www.earth911.org Find a recycling center or hazardous household recycling location near you

-www.IllinoisPoisonCenter.org (For free poison prevention materials and online educator training course)
+- Poison Prevention Education and Resources (for free poison prevention materials and online poison prevention education course)

 * Always refer to the printed material accompanying medication for specific instructions